openpolis/django-uwsgi-taskmanager/README.md

 ## Usage

-You just need to install `django-uwsgi-taskmanager` in your Django Project and run `collect_commands` as described.
+You just need to install `django-uwsgi-taskmanager` in your Django Project and run `collectcommands` as described.
 Django uWSGI Taskmanager will collect all the commands and make them available for asynchronous scheduling in the admin.

 If you need a new asynchronous task, just write a standard custom Django command, and synchronize the app.
 Then go to the admin page and schedule it.